What is Diastasis Recti?

 Step 2: learn to breathe diaphragmatically.
 This means on the inhale, you feel your rib cage, abs, and pelvic floor expand in 360 degrees.
 On the exhale, you feel everything come back towards your spine & contract slightly.

-Belly expand/push out on the exhale.
+• Belly expands/pushes out on the exhale.
 That should happen on the INHALE.

-Only your belly move, with no movement in your rib cage.
+• Only your belly moves, with no movement in your rib cage.

-If you notice any of these things (it can be helpful to video yourself), your job is to correct your breathing pattern before moving on to anything else.
+If you notice any of these things (it can be helpful to video yourself), an important part of your diastasis recti healing may be working on your breathing pattern.

 Step 3: learn to expand your rib cage where it is compressed.
 We all have compression somewhere in our rib cage because we are human and we all move through the world differently.
 What I find with most pregnant/postpartum women is that they have a lot of compression on the back side of their rib cage.